 I couldn’t figure out what could have happened to the guitar unless Ian did it himself.
 And I couldn’t figure out what would cause him to do it.
 The Seagull was a high-end instrument kept in a room nobody used, like a relic.
 I sat down on the coffee table and thought hard about all the things I knew about Ian, and all the things I didn't know.

 For the first time, I considered my own safety.
 Did he have anger management issues?
 Alcoholic?
-There was a bottle of mezcal in the cabinet, unopened; if I ever had alcohol, I bought my own and didn’t leave leftovers.
-Was he Bipolar or Schizophrenic?
+There was a bottle of mezcal in the cabinet, unopened; if I ever brought in liquor, I finished it and left nothing behind.
+Was he bipolar or schizophrenic?
 Scientologist?
 Anything was possible.

-My brain started scriptwriting: he kept that bottle as a challenge or a reminder, and a 20-year chip in his pocket.
+My brain started script-writing: he kept that bottle as a challenge or a reminder, and a 20-year chip in his pocket.
 The mezcal was a gift.
 He travels so much that he hasn’t been to a doctor in years and needs his meds adjusted.
-It had never occurred to me to go through his medicine cabinet – should I?
+I'd never thought to go through his medicine cabinet – should I?

 Maybe he just blew up.

 Suddenly I remembered the two burns in the loveseat.
 What if someone had gotten into the house again and smashed the guitar?
 Only an angry lover…but what forceful damage.
 It was a very strong lover.
 His crazy ex is a carnie, I thought, the Strong Moustached Woman, only in town once a year.
 Truth told, I wasn’t even sure he was heterosexual.

 What if this was a murder scene, and the Seagull a weapon?
 I looked for signs of blood and accounted for all the strings.
 What about La Prima, Claudia?
 Was she angry enough to destroy something representing his career as if it were a portal to evil?
 What if she’s had keys all along, and was just knocking politely that day?
 She had a hell of a polite knock.